turingschool/front-end-curriculum/lessons/module-2/object-literals-accessing-creating-and-modifying-values.md

 1. Fork the following [REPL](https://repl.it/repls/TrustyCarpalCalculator)
 2. Spend no more than *40 minutes* working through the problems on your own
-3. When you've finished, send your completed REPL to your instructor in a Slack DM
+3. When you've finished, submit your completed repl in [this form](https://forms.gle/PtJKZZhLuWTUrQMm9)
-4. Later that evening, your instructor will send you back feedback!
+4. We'll give group feedback in slack, or in the audit tomorrow
 </section>

 ### Additional Resources